About Us

 Fundough has deep roots the Ventura County community.

 The program began in the 1970s as a franchise called Points For Profit, originally purchased by KDAR Christian Radio Station in Oxnard as an add-on benefit for their sponsors.
 At the time, KDAR was the first Radio Station owned by Salem Communications, the same company that owns KKLA.
-Points for Profit was a franchise sold exclusively to radio stations and In 2021 Rita Trejo became the program organizer.
+Points for Profit was a franchise sold exclusively to radio stations and In 2001 Rita Trejo became the program organizer.

 When the franchise later dissolved, the group continued privately for two years under the leadership of a local husband-and-wife team.
 Although the program weathered many changes, it eventually seemed to come to an end.
-But two long-time sponsors, Richard Sulc and Tyler Tran selling life insurance and annuities, refused to let the mission fade.
+But two long-time sponsors, Richard Sulc and Tyler Tran, selling life insurance and annuities, refused to let the mission fade.
 In 2013, they revived the program under a new name—Shop For Fundough—and invited Rita back to help lead it once again.

 After a decade of growth, Rita retired in 2023, remaining an active sponsor through her Creative Memories Scrapbooking business.
 She passed the torch to Leigha Heath, a passionate sponsor with a local home care agency.